 There really are a million ways to make lemon and garlic salmon.
 All you really need to make a really delicious lemon salmon is a nice piece of salmon, lemon, garlic, olive oil or butter, salt, and pepper.
 From there you can jazz things up with honey, spices, or fresh herbs.
 The base recipe I am sharing today is for salmon baked with a honey, garlic, and lemon sauce.
 I will share some different seasoning options below, but here are four ways to cook this dish.

-- Lemon and Garlic Baked Salmon in Foil: To bake the salmon in foil, start by laying the salmon on a large piece of sturdy aluminum foil.
+- In Foil: To bake the salmon in foil, start by laying the salmon on a large piece of sturdy aluminum foil.
 You can bake on large piece of salmon or bake them in individual portions.
 Cover the salmon with the garlic lemon honey mixture and then cinch the foil around the salmon to create a pouch.
 Bake for 15-20 minutes at 375 until the salmon is just about cooked through.
 Open the foil and broil for about 3 minutes to brown the salmon.

-- Baked Garlic Lemon Salmon: To simply bake this salmon, place it in a glass baking dish or foil lined cookie sheet.
+- Baked: To simply bake this salmon, place it in a glass baking dish or foil lined cookie sheet.
 Season the salmon and pour the lemon garlic sauce on top.
 Bake the salmon at 400 degrees for 15-20 minutes or until the salmon flakes easily with a fork.
 The cooking time can vary based on the thickness of the fish.

-- Grilled Salmon with Lemon and Garlic: Salmon turns out great on the grill and it adds a nice smoky flavor.
+- Grilled: Salmon turns out great on the grill and it adds a nice smoky flavor.
 Since fish tends to stick to the grill, I like to cook my fish on a piece of aluminum foil directly on the grill.
 To make sure the fish cooks evenly, create a foil pouch around the salmon, just like you were cooking it in foil in the oven.
 Then grill the salmon for 10-15 minutes until it is just about cooked.
 Open the foil and cook for 1-2 minutes more so it can brown slightly on top.

 How long to bake salmon in foil?